shelavalepallavi/todo-list/README.md

 3. 🗑️ Click the **❌ Delete** button to remove a task.

 ## 💡 Future Enhancements 🔮
-- 🖱️ Drag-and-drop functionality
+- 🖱️ Drag-and-drop functionality.
-- 🌙 Dark mode support
+- 🌙 Dark mode support.
-- 🗂️ Task categories
+- 🗂️ Task categories.
-- 🔗 Backend integration for user authentication
+- 🔗 Backend integration for user authentication.

 ## 🤝 Contributing 🤗
 Feel free to fork this repository, create a new branch, and submit a pull request with improvements!